denwychan/wots_cookin/README.md

 ```

 Check for wots_cookin in gitlab.com/{group}.
-If your project is not set please add it:
+If your project is not set up, please add it:

 - Create a new project on `gitlab.com/{group}/wots_cookin`
 - Then populate it: